 Our registration team guides the selection of faculty who best suit your own or your child’s learning style and makes adjustments as proficiency or schedules demand.
 Whether you are beginning your musical journey or advancing your skills, we welcome you!

 CMSS is dedicated to inclusion and social change through the arts, and celebrates all cultures and traditions.
 We create quality programs and instruction to help all students achieve their highest potential.
 We are committed to providing financial aid to support under-served segments of our community.

 We value the pursuit of lifelong learning, and we believe in the power of music to inspire achievement and create connections that strengthen individuals and create positive, systemic change in our communities.

-Our Commitment to Providing Access to the Arts
+Access to the Arts

 CMSS is housed in a landmark 1933 Art Deco building in the heart of downtown Springfield.
-We currently have more than 30,000 sq. ft. of studios, classrooms, offices and performance areas on five floors.
+We currently have more than 33,000 sq. ft. of studios, classrooms, offices and performance areas on five floors.
 Major renovations in 2008 and 2009 enabled the creation of the Prelude Preschool of the Arts and other programmatic expansions.
 Our concert hall, Robyn Newhouse Hall, is highlighted by a spectacular 1933 mural of the American urban landscape by Carroll Bill.
 During almost any given week you can hear a variety of concerts showcasing young artists, distinguished visiting musicians, or student or faculty performances in a range of musical styles.
 This beautiful concert hall is available for outside organizations seeking a venue for meetings and special events.

 Awards and Affiliations

-Community Music School of Springfield is a proud member of the National Guild for Community Arts Education.
-We are a recipient of many distinguished awards, including the Commonwealth Award, Massachusetts Cultural Council’s highest arts honor, recognizing the significant contribution that CMSS has made in building community through the arts.
-CMSS is honored to have been chosen as the recipient of the 2015 Yale University Distinguished Music Educator Award/Music in Schools Initiative, as well as the New England Public Radio 2015 Outstanding Arts Organization in the Pioneer Valley award and the Massachusetts Association of School Committees 2015 Outstanding School Partner award.
+Community Music School of Springfield is a proud member of the National Guild for Community Arts Education and the Springfield Cultural Partnership.
+CMSS is honored to have been chosen as the recipient of the 2021 Arts |Learning Champions of Arts Advocacy Award, the 2015 Yale University Distinguished Music Education Partner Award, the New England Public Radio 2015 Outstanding Arts Organization in the Pioneer Valley award, and the Massachusetts Association of School Committees 2015 Outstanding School Partner award.
 CMSS Programs are funded in part by the Massachusetts Cultural Council.